yuvalg72/Cyber_Security-Blocklist-Compilation/README.md

 ### 1. Auto_Updated_Threat_Feeds_FortiGate_Script

 This script is designed to facilitate the automated update of threat feeds on FortiGate devices.
 By using this script, you can ensure that your FortiGate firewalls are equipped with the latest threat intelligence, enhancing network security.

 #### Instructions for Use:
 - **Step 1:** Download/Copy the script.
 - **Step 2:** Insert the script (copy/paste) into your FortiGate via CLI.
-You can adjust the refresh rate for each Malicious IP Repo, from the default 43200 seconds (12 hours) to 1 second, the most frequent option.
+You can adjust the refresh rate for each Malicious IPs/URLs/Malware Hashes Repositories, from the default 43200 seconds (12 hours) to 1 second, the most frequent option.
 - **Step 3:** Implement the Threat Feeds by creating Deny Policies from/to your LANs.

 ### Note for FortiOS Users (as of 25/10/2023):